Meeco/docs/platform/credential-service/credential-formats.md

 Verifiable credentials (VCs) are digital credentials that use cryptographic methods to prove authenticity and integrity.
 Different formats for verifiable credentials exist to meet varying needs for security, privacy, interoperability, and implementation contexts:

-1. Security and Cryptographic Methods: Different formats support various cryptographic methods, like JSON Web Tokens (JWT) for compact encoding and Linked Data Proofs (LDP) for integrity through digital signatures.
+1. **Security and Cryptographic Methods**: Different formats support various cryptographic methods, such as JSON Web Tokens (JWT) for compact encoding and Linked Data Proofs (LDP) for integrity through digital signatures.
-2. Privacy Requirements: Privacy-focused formats, such as SD-JWT, enable selective disclosure, allowing users to share only specific information without revealing all credential data.
+2. **Privacy Requirements**: Privacy-focused formats, such as SD-JWT, enable selective disclosure, allowing users to share only specific information without revealing all credential data.
-3. Ecosystem Compatibility: Some formats, like JWT, are designed to integrate smoothly with existing systems (e.g., OAuth2, OpenID Connect), while others like DIDs support decentralised ecosystems.
+3. **Ecosystem Compatibility**: Some formats, like JWT, are designed to integrate smoothly with existing systems (e.g., OAuth2, OpenID Connect), while others like DIDs support decentralised ecosystems.
-4. International and Legal Standards: Formats like the ISO/IEC 18013-5 (for mobile driver’s licenses) and X.509 certificates are used in regulatory contexts, ensuring that credentials meet specific industry standards.
+4. **International and Legal Standards**: Formats such as the ISO/IEC 18013-5 (for mobile driver’s licenses) and X.509 certificates are used in regulatory contexts, ensuring that credentials meet specific industry standards.
 These variations help verifiable credentials serve diverse applications - from decentralised identity verification to government-issued credentials.

 ## Formats Summarised